makandra/geordi/README.md

 Don't forget to update this README.
 The whole `geordi` section is auto-generated by `rake readme`.
 Also remember to add your changes to the CHANGELOG.

 Geordi is (partially) tested with Cucumber and Aruba.
-Run all tests with `rake`.
-Of course you're free to use `geordi tests` ;)

-**Note** that Geordi still needs to support Ruby 1.8.7, so make sure you only use syntax that was valid back then (e.g. the :old => hash syntax).
-Unfortunately, it is really hard to get Geordi's tests running on 1.8.7, so you need to make sure it runs on 1.8.7 manually.
+Run `bundle exec rake` to test the gem against you current Ruby version.
+The `travis.yml` contains all Ruby versions the gem is and needs to be tested with.